No regrets over Trump 'bum' jibe - LeBron - Capital Sports

 “He doesn’t understand that.
 That’s what makes me more sick than anything,” added James, insisting that Trump had misunderstood the nature of the NFL protests, which were launched by former San Francisco 49ers quarterback to draw attention to racial injustice.

-“It’s not about disrespect for the flag and military and people who served,” he said.
+“It’s powerful what all these athletes are doing.
+It’s not about disrespect for the flag and military and people who served,” he said.

 “It’s about equality and having the option and freedom to speak about things they feel are unjust.”